 - In order to enter a credential program, you will have to demonstrate subject matter competency.
 There are two ways to do this.

 - The most common way to demonstrate competency is by passing the standardized California Subject Examination for Teachers (CSET) exams.
+Also see SDSU's School of Teacher Education page that summarizes Subject Matter Competency.

 - Alternatively, you may take a defined set of SDSU courses that serve in lieu of the CSET exams.
 The SDSU Department of Biology has been evaluated and approved by the California Commission on Teacher Credentialing (CCTC) to offer this specialized program.
 See the coursework advisory checklists on our degree information page for “coursework preparation for the SSTC.”
 Note the following: